1. Output information

 Communal establishment (CE) population

-The CE population (also known as the institutional population) includes all people not living in private households.
+The communal establishment (CE) population (also known as the institutional population) includes all people not living in private households.
 CEs provide managed residential accommodation, for example, nursing homes, student halls of residence, military barracks and prisons.
-The full definition of a CE can be found in the 2011 Census glossary.
+The full definition of a CE can be found in the Measurements used in 2021 Census data.

 Dependent child